E-Waste Recycling FAQs

 How Does Securis Pay for Used IT Equipment?

 Securis provides a revolutionary customer rebate program that’s simply the best in the industry.
 What makes it better?
 Securis offers customers complete transparency into each item we recycle and destroy.
 You’ll get access to our customer portal, where you’ll see a full list of the equipment, the date sold, the sales price, and how much you’ve earned.
 We think you’ll be surprised at the residual value in some of the equipment you’ve paid to recycle in the past.

 Why Does it Cost Money to Recycle Some Electronics?

 While we do our best to be sure each customer receives the maximum value from each repurposed and scrapped piece of IT equipment, there are certain items that cost us to properly dispose of, such as some televisions and monitors (see a full list of acceptable items and fees here).

 Materials such as antimony, arsenic, lead, and mercury used to manufacture electronics are unhealthy to us.
 If not recycled properly, it is surprisingly easy for these materials to ultimately end up in our bodies and cause major issues including lung damage, cancer, and seizures.
 E-waste that is not recycled ends up in the environment.
-Water is poisoned, air turns toxic, soil becomes dead, and wildlife and plant life suffer.
+Water is poisoned, the air turns toxic, the soil becomes dead, and wildlife and plant life suffer.